unigap/Monero_Network_Analysis/README.md

   Coords(lon=2.75, lat=36.267502):        Medea     { 41.109.243.124 0   }
   ```

-You can move or remove all log files with the Makefile's rules called 'move_logs' and 'remove_logs'; so you can run the following command to remove them:
+You can move (to a folder called logs) or remove all log files with the Makefile's rules called 'move_logs' and 'remove_logs'; so you can run the following command to remove them:

 ```
 $ make remove_logs